 How a successful real estate broker earns more

-We surveyed real estate brokers across the country to find out what sets a successful real estate broker apart from a real estate broker who’s struggling.
+We surveyed real estate brokers across North Carolina to find out what sets a successful real estate broker apart from a real estate broker who’s struggling.
 We found that both full-time and part-time real estate brokers who report higher earnings have several everyday habits.

 1. Successful brokers generate referrals from past clients